kamilsss655/vectatus/README.md

 * User has 3.7V LiPo battery, but wants to power 5V USB C device
 * User has 3.7V LiPo battery, but wants to power 9V battery device
 * User has 18V power tool battery, but wants to charge the phone via USB C cable

+## Efficiency
+Efficiency is around 78% depending on input and output conditions.

+More efficiency tests can be found here: https://github.com/kamilsss655/vectatus/wiki/Tests#efficiency-tests

 ## Parts used
 * MCU used is: